Beckie Francis

 Francis coached at Oakland from 1997–2013, taking a three-year sabbatical from coaching for health reasons between the 2001–02 and 2005–06 seasons.
 Her teams won the conference tournament championship twice, and the conference regular season championship three times.
 The 2006 season where the Grizzlies went 19–13, featured a school record 12-game winning streak.
 She earned her second conference coach of the year award during the 2006 season.
 At the time of her hiring at Oakland on July 1, 1997, her salary was $50,000; by July 1, 2012 it had been increased to $126,381 along with a 15% performance bonus totaling $15,703.
 Her players did well academically, earning her teams high marks in the NCAA's Academic Progress Rate.
 Francis' teams placed in the WBCA Top-25 for team GPA Nationally for six consecutive seasons from the 2007–08 season through the 2012–13 season.

 In October 2012, Francis revealed in an interview with the Associated Press that she had been sexually abused by her father between the ages of 4 and 13.
 That winter she testified before the education committee of the Michigan House of Representatives and later lobbied representatives in support of Erin's Law, bipartisan legislation allowing schools to educate students about sexual abuse.
 For her work in this area she received national acclaim, and in April 2013, during the NCAA women's Final Four, she was the recipient of the Pat Summitt Most Courageous Award, given by the U.S. Basketball Writers Association, for demonstrating "extraordinary courage while facing adversity in life."

 In 1999, Francis married then-president of Oakland University, Gary Russi.
 She was fired with cause in June 2013, on the same day her husband retired as Oakland president.
-Despite the separation, Russi and Francis have remained closely connected with the school and attended the inauguration for current President Geoge W. Hynd as VIP guests.
+Despite the separation, Russi and Francis have remained closely connected with the school and attended the inauguration for current President George W. Hynd as VIP guests.